Join our discord for early access to new features!Join discord for early access!Join Now

 What is Indic TTS?

-• Familiarity with Colab: Google Colab basics, including how to run cells and upload files.
+• Colab Familiarity: Understanding how to run cells and upload files.

 Step 1: Cloning the Indic TTS Repository